pikepdf/pikepdf/docs/installation.rst

 of pip is used to install them**.
 The Linux wheels currently include copies of libqpdf, libjpeg, and zlib The Windows wheels include libqpdf.
 This is to ensure that up-to-date, compatible copies of dependent libraries are included.

+Currently we do not build wheels for architectures other than x86 and x64.

 `Alpine Linux`_ does not support Python wheels.